Taulant Seferi: Young Boys

-In 2015 Seferi moved to Switzerland joining BSC Young Boys.
-Initially he played one match with the under-21 team in 1.
+In January 2015, Seferi joined Young Boys, marking his first move abroad.
+He initially made one appearance for the under-21 team in the 1.
 Liga Classic.
-Then he debuted with the first team on 14 February 2015 against Grasshoppers coming on as a substitute in the 78th minute in place of Renato Steffen.
-Five days later he made it his UEFA debut playing in the 2014–15 UEFA Europa League - Round of 32 match against Everton coming on as a substitute once again in place of Renato Steffen in the 79th minute.
-He became a regular member of the first team under coach Uli Forte participating in every team's match.
-In March 2015 he suffered a hard knee injury which made him have a knee-operation.
-The injury kept him out of play for one year and half.
-He returned to the pitch in October 2016 playing with the under-21 team.
-He returned to the first team on 5 February 2017 playing against Sion as an 88th-minute substitute in place of Thorsten Schick.
+He debuted for the first team on 14 February 2015 against Grasshoppers, coming on as a substitute in the 78th minute for Renato Steffen.
+Five days later, he made his UEFA competition debut in the 2014–15 UEFA Europa League Round of 32 match against Everton, again appearing as a substitute for Steffen in the 79th minute.
+He became a regular member of the first team under coach Uli Forte, featuring in all matches until March 2015, when he suffered a serious knee injury that required surgery and sidelined him for around 18 months.
+He returned to action in October 2016 with the under-21 team, before making his first-team return on 5 February 2017 against Sion as an 88th-minute substitute for Thorsten Schick.